 A patent foramen ovale (PFO) is a hole in the heart that didn't close the way it should after birth.
-The small flaplike opening is between the right and left upper chambers of the heart (atria).
+The hole is a small flaplike opening between the upper heart chambers.
+The upper chambers of the heart are called the atria.

-As a baby grows in the womb, the foramen ovale (foh-RAY-mun oh-VAY-lee) is present in between the right and left top chambers of the heart (atria).
-It normally closes during infancy.
+As a baby grows in the womb, an opening called the foramen ovale (foh-RAY-mun oh-VAY-lee) sits between the upper heart chambers.
+It typically closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.